-- Cost of goods sold: Includes expenses related to purchase of products, change in inventory, variable freight and royalty cost on sales. - Selling and marketing: Includes all expenses related to selling, marketing, sales and marketing personnel compensation and distribution expenses. - General and administration: Includes expenses associated with running the day to day operations of the business.
+- Cost of goods sold: Includes expenses related to purchase of products, change in inventory, variable freight and royalty cost on sales. - Selling and marketing: Includes all expenses related to selling, marketing, sales and marketing personnel compensation and distribution expenses. - General and administration: Includes expenses associated with running the day-to-day operations of the business.

-- New business development: Includes expenses related but not limited to acquiring new drugs, scientific consulting and regulatory fees. - Finance income: includes interest income and foreign exchange gains from investing.
+- New business development: Includes expenses related but not limited to acquiring new drugs, scientific consulting and regulatory fees. - Finance costs: includes interest expense on the lease liability.
+Finance income: includes interest income and foreign exchange gains from investing.

-15. Earnings per Share
+16. Earnings per Share